Leave (Get Out): Other versions

 In December 2018, JoJo released a re-recorded version of "Leave (Get Out)" featuring reworked vocals and production.
 JoJo re-recorded the song, as well as her albums JoJo and The High Road, following a dispute with Blackground Records, which blocked the song from streaming services.
 On March 19, 2020, JoJo uploaded a video of her singing from home a new quarantine-themed version of the song, titled "Chill (Stay In)", which featured updated lyrics encouraging self-isolation and social distancing during the COVID-19 pandemic.
 JoJo appeared on Tori Kelly's "QuaranTea with Tori" Instagram livestream where they performed the song together (with Kelly changing the swear words) on March 23.

-In the 2024 episode "Nandor's Army" of the TV series What We Do in the Shadows, Nandor (Kayvan Novak) plays “Leave (Get Out)” for Guillermo de la Cruz (Harvey Guillén) when he wants him to leave.
+In the 2024 episode "Nandor's Army" of the TV series What We Do in the Shadows, Nandor (Kayvan Novak) plays "Leave (Get Out)" for Guillermo de la Cruz (Harvey Guillén) when he wants him to leave.
+Songwriter Alex Cantrall's daughter Kylie Cantrall performed it on the Season 14 finale of The Masked Singer as Cat Witch.
+After being unmasked, Kylie acknowledged her father wrote the song with Alex being present in the audience.